Artisan Tile NW advocates artistic excellence, innovation and awareness of handmade tile.

 Artisan Tile NW is a non-profit Handmade Tile makers group, dedicated to the creation, promotion and preservation of the art and craft of handmade tiles.
 We sponsor a yearly show to raise public awareness about the range and diversity of artisan tiles being produced in the Northwest.

-Monthly meetings are held on the 4th Thursday in Seattle to share the art, the craft and the business of Tile Making.
-Please JOIN us.
+Meetings and events take place throughout the year to share the art, the craft, and the business of Tile Making.
+Please join us.

 A Brief History